Discontinuous collocation methods and gravitational self-force applications: Non-smooth functions

 It should be noted that the ansatz \eqref{PolyN2} should not be viewed merely as two independent interpolating polynomials matched at the discontinuity.
 If that were the case, the polynomial degrees would differ left and right of the discontinuity, depending on the number of grid points on each side, and our method would amount to domain decomposition.
 Instead, our ansatz should be regarded as a single ``polynomial'' of degree $N$ that covers the whole domain $[a,b]$ and has piecewise constant coefficients with a jump at the discontinuity $\xi$.
 The left and right coefficients encode information from \textit{all} nodes and are correlated via the jump conditions \eqref{fmJ0conditions2}.

 As mentioned above, the ``no jump'' choice $M=-1$ corresponds to Lagrange interpolation, which suffices for smooth functions.
-A choice of $M$ at least as high as $k+1 = 0,1,2\dots$ is required to approximate $C^{k}$ functions with accuracy better than Lagrange, as this reproduces the first nonvanishing jump, $J_{k+1}$, in the $(k+1)^{\rm th}$ derivative.
-(For instance, a $C^0$ function can be approximated by specifying at least the first derivative jump $f'(\xi^+)-f'(\xi^-)=J_1$.)
-Incorporating higher derivative jumps, that is, using $M > k+1 $, increases the approximation accuracy of the function as the jumps $J_{k+2}, J_{k+3},\dots ,J_{M}$ in its $(k+2)^{\rm th},(k+3)^{\rm th}, \dots , M^{\rm th}$ derivative are also reproduced.\footnote{Such behaviour is similar to Hermite \cite{hermite1878} and Birkhoff \cite{Birkhoff1906} interpolation, except the present method only uses derivative \textit{jumps} at $\xi$ rather than derivatives themselves at $x_i$. } Nevertheless, the accuracy degrades for values of $M$ too close to $N$ due to the appearance of spurious oscillations analogous to Runge's phenomenon.
-Numerical experiments suggest that intermediate choices of $M$ relative to $N$ (typically $M/N \approx 1/2 $ depending on the function) are optimal and consistently yield highly accurate results.
+A choice of $M\ge k+1 \ge 0$ is required to approximate $C^{k}$ functions with accuracy better than Lagrange, as this reproduces the first nonvanishing jump, $J_{k+1}$, in the $(k+1)^{\rm th}$ derivative.
+[For instance, a $C^0$ function can be approximated by specifying at least the first derivative jump $f'(\xi^+)-f'(\xi^-)=J_1$.]
+Incorporating higher derivative jumps, that is, using $M > k+1 $, increases the approximation accuracy of the function as the jumps $J_{k+2}, J_{k+3},\dots ,J_{M}$ in its $(k+2)^{\rm th},(k+3)^{\rm th}, \dots , M^{\rm th}$ derivative are also reproduced.\footnote{Heuristically, such behaviour is similar to Hermite \cite{hermite1878} and Birkhoff \cite{Birkhoff1906} interpolation, which can also be obtained with the method of undetermined coefficients, except the present method only uses derivative \textit{jumps} at $\xi$ rather than function derivatives at $x_i$.
+A numerical convergence analysis is provided in Fig.~3, but a rigorous error analysis is beyond the scope of this paper and is left for future work.} Nevertheless, the accuracy degrades for values of $M$ too close to $N$ due to the appearance of spurious oscillations analogous to Runge's phenomenon.
+Our numerical experiments suggest that intermediate choices of $M$ relative to $N$ (typically $M/N \approx 1/2 $ depending on the function) are optimal and consistently yield highly accurate results.

 As detailed above, the linear system of algebraic conditions \eqref{PolyNConds2}-\eqref{fmJ0conditions2} can be uniquely solved by substituting the polynomials \eqref{PolyN2} and determining their unknown coefficients.
 This procedure is simplified if the polynomials are first converted to a Lagrange basis,